ChainSafe/blst-ts/doc/values_and_references.md

 ## JavaScript Values

 The base type that all other types extend is the `napi_value` or `Napi::Value`.
-Almost the entire library extends from `Napi::Value`.
 There is also the idea of `Napi::Maybe` floating above that, but that topic is out of scope for this discussion.
+For all intensive purposes, when you ask the engine for some data, it will return a value.
+It is then the job of the implementer to suss out what type of value it is and then to convert it to the underlying, and actually useful, data that system level code can interpret.

+This is the inheritance hierarchy for `Napi::Value`:

 ```c++
 class Boolean : public Value {}